nikkNizz/Drawish/README.md

 To finish and pasting the selection, click on a point on the image.

 #### Freehand selection
-Click the [Free hand selection] to start making a freehand selection with the mouse.
+Click the [Freehand selection] to start making a freehand selection with the mouse.
 See also [Fill inside black](https://github.com/nikkNizz/Drawish/blob/main/README.md#fill--fill-inside-black)

 #### Merge selection